-In Germany, books, motion pictures, radio broadcasts and the theater were subject to state censorship, but the economy was improving and the public's support for Hitler was holding.
+In Germany, books, motion pictures, radio broadcasts and the theater were subject to state censorship – while the economy was improving and the public's support for Hitler was holding.
 Germany's rural and religious conservatives were pleased by what they believed was the weeding out of corruption.
-Many, including intellectuals, believed the National Socialist propaganda that they read in their newspapers and heard on the radio.
-Hitler spoke of Germans being an exceptional and superior people, and Germans were inclined to believe it – as did other people in judging themselves through the ages, including many Americans when Richard Nixon told them they were a superior people.
+Many, including intellectuals, believed the propaganda they read in their newspapers and heard on the radio.
+Hitler spoke of Germans being an exceptional and superior people, and Germans were inclined to believe it – as had other peoples through the ages in judging themselves.

 Of Germany's 17,000 Protestant pastors, 3000 were fervent enough in the support of Hitler to join the German Faith movement.
-Those supporting National Socialism talked of German science as opposed to Jewish science – Einstein, of course, belonging with the latter.
+Those supporting National Socialism talked of German science as opposed to Jewish science – Einstein considered as belonging with the latter.
 There was also talk of German mathematics rising from the superiority of the German spirit.
 Textbooks were being rewritten.
 Teachers were conforming, and only a few of them were being dismissed.
-University professors, who had long lectured with enthusiasm about German grandeur and had supported rightwing and nationalist politicians, now found it easy to support National Socialism.
+University professors, who had long lectured with enthusiasm about German grandeur and had supported rightwing and nationalist politicians were finding it easy to support National Socialism.

-In May in Germany treason trials were allowed to be held in secret.
-Then in June came a showdown with the anti-capitalist elements in Hitler's National Socialist Party who were clamoring for Hitler to extend his revolution.
-Ernst Roehm (Röhm), leader of the Brown Shirts and the revolution's chief protagonist, was feeling powerful – his Brown Shirts now numbering 2.5 million.
+In 1934, anti-capitalist members of Hitler's National Socialist Party were clamoring for Hitler to extend his revolution.
+Among them was Ernst Roehm (Röhm), leader of the Brown Shirts.
+He was feeling powerful – his Brown Shirts now numbering 2.5 million.
 Hitler proposed at a cabinet meeting that the Brown Shirts be made the foundation of a new people's army.
 Army leaders protested and appealed to President Hindenburg.
 At cabinet meetings, Roehm and the head of the army, von Blomberg, argued.
 Unexpressed in these debates was the disgust that Army leaders had for the homosexuality of Roehm and the clique that surrounded him.
-More important to the Army was its position of leadership and its need for officers who were highly trained.
+More important to Army leaders was their maintaining military leadership and their need for officers who were highly trained.
 Now that Hitler was in power he too wanted professional soldiers more than he did street rowdies.
-He sided with the Army, and, in exchange, Army leadership endorsed Hitler as successor to Hindenburg.
+He sided with the Army and, in exchange, Army leaders endorsed Hitler as successor to President Hindenburg.

 On July 1, Hindenburg publicly thanked Hitler for his "determined action and gallant personal intervention," which, he said had "nipped treason in the bud and rescued the German people from great danger."
 The following day, von Blomberg gave Hitler the congratulations of the cabinet.
-In a speech before parliament justifying his purge, Hitler accused the Brown Shirts of preparing to seize Berlin.
+In a speech before parliament Hitler justified his purge by accusing the Brown Shirts of preparing to seize Berlin.
 Hitler announced that 67 had died, 61 of them shot, including nineteen Brown Shirt leaders – thirteen, he said, for resisting arrest.
 Three, he claimed, had committed suicide.
 Said Hitler:

-On August 2, Hindenburg died of old age.
-A plebiscite was held on August 19 that overwhelmingly endorsed Hitler as Hindenburg's successor as President.
-Hitler did not care for the title of President – a left over from the Republic.
+On August 2, President Hindenburg died of old age.
+A plebiscite was held on August 19 that overwhelmingly endorsed Hitler as Hindenburg's successor.
+Hitler did not care for the title of President – a left over from the German republic that came into being in 1918.
 Nor did he care for the title of Chancellor.
 He preferred Führer (Leader), and that is what he would be called.
 His cabinet passed a law declaring the presidency dormant.
 Hitler no longer had someone above him to worry about.
-He was the supreme authority.
+He was now the supreme authority.